The Past Hypothesis and the Nature of Physical Laws

-Albert (2000) explains the epistemic arrow in terms of the records arrow, which in turn is explained by the nomic status of PH.
+Albert (2000) explains the epistemic arrow in terms of the records arrow, which in turn is explained by the Nomic Status of PH.
 The basic idea is this.
 We distinguish between inferences based on records from inferences based on predictions or retrodictions.
-The latter uses only the current macrostate together with the dynamical laws plus SP (construed as an unconditionalized uniform probability distribution) to the past (retrodictions) and to the future (predictions).
-Inferences based on predictions and retrodictions will tell us that with overwhelming probability the sun will rise tomorrow and the ice cubes in my coffee will melt in the next hour, but they will get most things wrong about the past.
-For example, retrodictions will tell us that the ice cubes in my coffee were actually smaller in the past (they spontaneously got larger in my coffee); all the photographs and books about someone named Lincoln winning the 1860 election came about from random collision of particles.
-However, inferences based on records are much more powerful and demand much less detailed information about the macrostate of the world right now.
-We can infer to past states reliably by assuming that the records are reliable.
+The latter uses only the current macrostate together with the dynamical laws plus SP (construed as an unconditionalized uniform probability distribution on the energy shell of phase space) to the past (retrodictions) and to the future (predictions).
+Inferences based on predictions will tell us that with overwhelming probability, the sun will rise tomorrow and the ice cubes in my coffee will melt in the next hour, but inferences based on retrodictions will get most things wrong about the past.
+For example, retrodictions will tell us that the ice cubes in my coffee were actually smaller in the past (they spontaneously got larger in my coffee), and all the books about someone named Lincoln winning the 1860 election came about from random collisions of particles.
+However, inferences based on records are much more powerful and demand much less detailed information about the current macrostate of the world.
+We can infer to past states reliably by assuming that records are reliable.
 Such an inference is backed by the assumption that the recording device was "ready" at a time before the event, and there was another recording device measuring the "ready" state of that one, and so on.
 As discussed before, the records arrow is explained by PH.
-Moreover, if the epistemic arrow has physical necessity (or high objective probability), as is required to avoid epistemic self-undermining, whatever underlies it also has a physical necessity.
-In a way similar to the records arrow, the epistemic arrow has to be non-accidental, otherwise our beliefs about the past experiments would have a low probability of being accurate.
+Moreover, if the epistemic arrow has physical necessity (or high objective probability), as is required to avoid epistemic self-undermining, whatever underlies it also has physical necessity.
+In a way similar to the records arrow, the epistemic arrow has to be non-accidental, otherwise our beliefs about past experiments would have a low probability of being accurate.